Towns leads T-wolves past Kings 112-105

 The Kings actually led by as many as 13 points late in the first quarter, a start fueled as much by a 0 for 10 start by the Wolves from 3-point range, but Taj Gibson sparked the rally with his usual grinding work underneath before Towns got going.
 The two-time All-Star who’s just 23 years old made three 3-pointers and a windmill dunk to finish a fast break during a 20-1 run by the Wolves that put them up 48-39.

-Timberwolves: This was the seventh 30-point, 20-rebound, five-assist game in franchise history, the second by Towns. ...
-Rose hit a 3-pointer with 3:56 left in the third quarter for an 86-70 lead, ending a 0-for-22 stretch from long range.
+Timberwolves: Rose hit a 3-pointer with 3:56 left in the third quarter for an 86-70 lead, ending a 0-for-22 stretch from behind the arc.
 Having missed six games to an ankle injury over that stretch, Rose’s last make was on Jan.
-15.
+15 at Philadelphia.

 Kings: Start a four-game homestand on Wednesday against Eastern Conference-leading Milwaukee.